 Like other budget tools, this one has some drawbacks pointed out by users.
 First of all, the miter gauge is kind of flimsy and cheap.
 No surprise there.
 Most other models don’t even come with one.

-Other users reported the table not being completely flat and has a tiny amount of wobble, which could be problematic.
+Other users reported the table not being completely flat and having a tiny amount of wobble, which could be problematic.

 If that’s the case being a smaller saw, the table is smaller too, and the work area isn’t big enough for large jobs.
 But it’s not meant to be used for big jobs anyway.

 There are some plastic bits instead of metal ones, and the fence is hard to get straight.
 Again the money had to be saved somewhere.

 By not having roller bearing guides to it’s hard to keep the blade straight.
 But band saws are not made to make perfectly straight cuts.
 Table or miter saws are best for these types of cuts.